frederic-perez/AmE-dictionary/data/dictionary.md

 __cacoethes__ _n_ :three: /kak-oh/uh-WEE-theez/ [:scroll: From Greek kakoethes (ill-disposed), from kakos (bad) + ethe (disposition).]
 (Pathology) An uncontrollable urge or desire, esp for something harmful.
 An irresistible urge to do something, especially something inadvisable; mania: _a cacoethes for smoking._
 __cacography__ _n_ Poor handwriting. _Syn_ scrawl, scribble, scratch
 __cacophonous__ _adj_ :two: Having a harsh, unpleasant sound; discordant. _Syn_ jarring, grating, raucous, strident, dissonant, inharmonious _The school’s cafeteria was as cacophonous as a hen yard._
-__cacophony__ _n_ :four Jarring, discordant sound; dissonance.
+__cacophony__ _n_ :five: /kəˈkɒf ə ni/ Jarring, discordant sound; dissonance.
 Cacophony is the act of purposefully using harsh sounds.
 Example: The gnashing of teeth and screeching of bats kept me awake. _Syn_ blare, blaring, clamor, din _I heard a cacophony of horns during the traffic jam._
 __cacti__ _n_ :two::hammer:
 __cactus__ _n_ :mega:
 __cad__ _n_